Starting over: Women emerging from prison face formidable challenges to resuming their lives

 She is also still coming to grips with her new freedom and the daunting number of decisions she now has to make for herself: choosing what she wears, whom she talks to on the phone, what she buys with her own money.

-''I remember how strange it felt to put clothes on and look at myself in the mirror,'' she said, recalling the tears that flowed freely her first night in Alvis House. ''I sat there in front of it for a while trying to decide if I recognized myself.''
+''I remember how strange it felt to put clothes on and look at myself in the mirror,'' she said, recalling the tears that flowed freely her first night at Alvis. ''I sat there in front of it for a while trying to decide if I recognized myself.''

 Her discomfort is echoed in life outside, where society is not necessarily embracing her with open arms.
 One day, she was forced to explain to a Verizon employee that she had no credit to buy a cellphone because she had been in prison for almost a decade.
 And just when she was about to start orientation for a job at an addiction treatment center in Columbus, her application was dropped.
 Even though she never directly harmed anyone herself, her record listed a violent felony, which disqualified her.

-Note: This story was first published on April 10, 2024.
-It was updated on April 11, 2024, to correct the name of the nonprofit organization.
-The name is Alvis, not Alvis House.